 HBO2 is a medical procedure, the supervision of which requires an unrestricted medical license.
-Providing that an APP has satisfactorily completed their period of proctorship and is allowed under the terms of their health care facility's medical staff bylaws, policies, procedures, state laws, and collaborative agreement, an APP may be granted privileges to attend HBO2 for patients whose medical/surgical conditions are within their scope of license, education and experience, with the added proviso that an Independent Supervisor of HBO2 is immediately available in person while patients are undergoing HBO2 treatment. • The attending APP must be immediately available (as defined in Note i) to the chamber at all times throughout the HBO2 session.
+Providing that an APP has satisfactorily completed their period of proctorship and is allowed under the terms of their health care facility's medical staff bylaws, policies, procedures, state laws, and collaborative agreement, an APP may be granted privileges to attend HBO2 for patients whose medical/surgical conditions are within their scope of license, education and experience, with the added proviso that an Independent Supervisor of HBO2 is immediately available by telephone with a reasonable in-person response time according to hospital policy (generally considered to be within 30-40 minutes) while patients are undergoing HBO2 treatment.

+• The attending APP must be immediately available (as defined in Note i) to the chamber at all times throughout the HBO2 session.